AllenNeuralDynamics/aind-session/README.md

 - when searching is unsuccessful, as much information as possible should be provided to the user via logging messages and exceptions, so they can understand the reasons for failure

 # Usage

+## User secrets
+Credentials are required for:
+  - S3
+    - using the "assumable role" in CodeOcean should suffice
+    - alternatively, access keys as environment variables or in a config file will be found by boto3 (see [docs])(https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html)
+  - CodeOcean API
+    - an access token is required:
+      - `CODE_OCEAN_API_TOKEN` is the preferred key
+      - if not found, the first environment variable starting with `COP_` is used (case-insensitive)
+    - domain name defaults to `https://codeocean.allenneuraldynamics.org`, but can be overridden by setting `CODE_OCEAN_DOMAIN`

+For development, environment variables can be provided in a `.env` file in the project root directory or the user's home directory.

+## Install
 ```bash
 pip install aind_session
 ```